- Chart

 Financial Performance

-Benchmark Comparison: The ETF's performance should closely track the ICE 2032 Maturity US Treasury Index.
-Deviations may occur due to tracking error and fund expenses.
+Benchmark Comparison: The ETF aims to track the ICE U.S. Treasury 2032 Maturity Index.
+Performance is expected to be very close to the benchmark, with minor deviations due to tracking error and expenses.

 Liquidity